hat0uma/csvview.nvim/README.md

     --- The display method of the delimiter
     --- "highlight" highlights the delimiter
     --- "border" displays the delimiter with `│`
+    --- You can also specify it on the command line.
+    --- e.g:
+    --- :CsvViewEnable display_mode=border
     ---@type CsvView.Options.View.DisplayMode
     display_mode = "highlight",

+    --- The line number of the header
+    --- If this is set, the line is treated as a header. and used for sticky header feature.
+    --- see also: `view.sticky_header`
+    --- @type integer|false
+    header_lnum = false,

+    --- The sticky header feature settings
+    --- If `view.header_lnum` is set, the header line is displayed at the top of the window. sticky_header = {
+      --- Whether to enable the sticky header feature
+      --- @type boolean
+      enabled = true,

+      --- The separator character for the sticky header window
+      --- set `false` to disable the separator
+      --- @type string|false
+      separator = "─",
+    },
   },

   --- Keymaps for csvview.